DEVOTIONALS

 MEDITATION:

-It’s quite different isn’t it?
+thoughts are quite different aren’t they?
 Bosses boss, but leaders lead.

 There is a major difference between bosses and leaders – it’s called humility.